-Ashwagandha (Withania somnifera) is an ancient medicinal plant that’s been used for time immemorial in India’s traditional medical system of Ayurveda.
+Ashwagandha (Withania somnifera) is an ancient medicinal plant that’s been used for time immemorial in India’s traditional medical system, Ayurveda.
 Other common names include Indian Ginseng and Winter Cherry.
-Known to be an adaptogen, Ashwagandha assists the body’s response to stress and in a way that promotes balance.
+Known to be an adaptogen, Ashwagandha supports the body’s response to stress and in a way that promotes balance.
 It is also considered a ‘Rasayana’ in Ayurvedic traditions, meaning a rejuvenator and youthful tonic.

 An adaptogen is a classification of plants and mushrooms that can help our bodies adapt to stress.
-Adaptogens work in a context dependent manner -- In general, adaptogens work to regulate the body’s immune and endocrine systems to help them stay balanced.
+Adaptogens work in a context dependent manner.
+In general, adaptogens work to support the body’s immune and endocrine systems to help them stay balanced.

 Ashwagandha is calming and relaxing, but not a sedative.
 It should not make you sleepy or lethargic when used in the daytime.
-What it does tend to do is settle your nerves, and promote relaxation so that if you intend to sleep, it will be a smoother process and a more deeply restorative rest.
+What it tends to do is settle the nerves and promote relaxation so that if you intend to sleep, it will be a smoother process and a more deeply restorative rest.